 Certifications and Degrees

-In this position, it pays to have .NET in your toolkit; employees who claim proficiency enjoy a higher median salary of $147K.
-It's pretty common to find people here who know Editing; close to one-fifth consider it a key competency.
-Employees also tend to know C#, Customer Service, and Microsoft Office.
+In this position, it pays to have ASP.NET in your toolkit; employees who claim proficiency enjoy a higher median salary of around $153K per year.
+It's pretty common to find people here who know Microsoft Office; one in five consider it a key competency.
+C#, Editing, and Microsoft Excel are also desirable skills.

 Benefits and Perks

-Just 44 percent receive paid time off.
-The Associated Press sponsors a 401(k) program, and the vast majority of workers use this option to save for their retirement.
-For nearly all workers, benefits include health insurance, and almost all workers get dental coverage, too.
-Advantages of working here also include a casual working environment, a subsidized cell phone, life insurance, and defined contribution (dc) retirement plan.
+Only 42 percent receive paid vacation and sick leave.
+The Associated Press sponsors a 401(k) program, and nearly all survey participants use this option to save for their retirement.
+For the vast majority of workers, benefits include health insurance, and a large number of survey participants get dental coverage, too.
+A few more workplace perks are a casual working environment, a subsidized cell phone, defined contribution (dc) retirement plan, and life insurance.